The past tense of read is a fascinating topic for students, language learners, writers, and grammar enthusiasts.

 Verbs

-In the simple past tense of read, no helping verbs are required.
-However, in perfect tenses (e.g., past perfect), helping verbs like had are used (e.g., “I had read”).
+In the simple past tense of read, no helping verbs are required:

 Define the Verb in That Specific Tense

-In the past tense, read (/rɛd/) describes an action of interpreting or understanding written text that occurred in the past.
+The simple past tense of read describes an action of interpreting or understanding written text that happened in the past.

 Regular or Irregular Verb